Somerset is very rich with cultural heritage and here it is not that easy to make a short list of most outstanding landmarks.

 - Brympton d’Evercy - One of the most beautiful country houses in England with harmonious architecture.
 The building has long history – it was started roughly in 1220 and finally rebuilt in its present form in the 18th century.
 Unfortunately much of its historical interior items have been lost.

 - Clevedon Court - late medieval manor house, built in the early 14th century, incorporating remnants of an older building.
 Valuable art collection.

-- Curry Mallett Court - small manor house from 16th century, incorporates remnants of Norman castle.
+- Curry Mallett Court - small manor house from the 16th century, incorporates remnants of Norman castle.
 Site of legends about intense haunting.

 - Dunster Castle - historical home of Luttrell family, massive building in a site where for more than 1,000 years has been located castle.
 Present structure has been shaped by gradual rebuilding of historical castle, main construction works done in 1617.

 - Montacute House - important monument of architecture, representing a shift from Gothic to Renaissance architecture in England, one of the finest existing Elizabethan structures in existance.
-Built circa 1598.
+Built around 1598.
 Contains important collection of oils and watercolours.

 - Nunney Castle - small castle surrounded by a deep moat, built in 1373.
 It resembles a smaller copy of Bastille.
 Abandoned in 1645.
 Intact walls, towers and moat.

 - Tyntesfield - magnificent estate in Neo-Gothic style.
 The building was constructed in the 1860s - 1880s, there was rebuilt an older manor house.
 Rooms with ornate interiors.